tomasklement/simple-server-report/readme.md

 # Simple server report script

 Highly configurable bash script which generates or sends nice html email with results of particular commands.
 Script is pluginable, so you can easily add your own sub-report.
 By default one report email contains:
-- Backups status (just count of differences between two folders)
+- Backups status (just count of differences between two directories)
 - Disks space
 - Processess with highest load
 - Available updates